Lamandau Nature Reserve

 The number of endangered orangutans is currently around 500, but that number is gradually growing as the Lamandau Nature Reserve implements a program of rehabilitation and release of orangutans into the natural environment.

+The Borneo Orangutan Survival (BOS) Foundation is the world’s largest orangutan conservation organisation.
+Through global partnerships they are changing the downward trajectory for Bornean orangutans and their depleting rainforests.